Close

 Tourist and Visitor Visas

 Visitors from many countries can enter Belize without a visa for stays up to 30 days, ideal for leisure travel, exploring attractions, and investigating settlement possibilities.
 If you plan to stay longer than 30 days, you must visit an Immigration Office to get your passport re-stamped and pay an additional fee for each month of extended stay.
-Extensions can be granted for up to six months, with fees of 200 Belize dollars (approximately 100 USD) per additional 30-day period.
+Extensions can be granted for up to six months, with fees of BZD 200 (approximately USD 100) per additional 30-day period, as set by the Belize Immigration Department.

 Travelers holding a valid multiple-entry visa or Permanent Residence Card from the United States, Canada, or a valid multiple-entry Schengen visa may enter Belize without a visa for visits not exceeding 30 days.